Arnie Zane Dance, Idina Menzel, WEST SIDE STORY and More Set for Wolf Trap, 7/31-8/5

-Wolf Trap welcomes the Bill T. Jones/Arnie Zane Dance Company, Delaware Rockers George Thorogood and the Destroyers, Motown Legends The Temptations and The Four Tops, Two Consecutive NSO Performances and the Return of the Golden Dragon Acrobats from China, tonight, July 31-Aug 5.
+Wolf Trap welcomes the Bill T. Jones/Arnie Zane Dance Company, Delaware Rockers George Thorogood and the Destroyers, Motown Legends The Temptations and The Four Tops, Two Consecutive NSO Performances and the Return of the Golden Dragon Acrobats from China, July 31-Aug 5.
 See full details below.

 All shows play at Wolf Trap National Park for the Performing Arts, 1551 Trap Road, Vienna, Va.